A reader is upside down on her car, owes back taxes, and can't pay her credit card bills. Believe it or not, she still has options.

 For years, I have missed payments on various accounts, and my credit score is now down to the 500s.
 I cannot seem to make enough money to keep up with my everyday bills, much less the additional expenses.
 I live alone and have tapped out my family and friends with loans.

 Now, having said that, my next admission is so scary, I am paralyzed with fear to even tell anyone.
 Oh God, here it goes: I owe back taxes, of which I have not filed in at least five years.
 Why?
 Because I know I will owe and cannot afford to pay.
 I know, I know, it is a stupid reason.
 I also do not want to go to jail because I just don’t look good in orange.
 Little humor there.

 I want to clear up my debt.
 As of this month, I have a state job, as well as a part time job.
 Thought about bankruptcy, not sure it is the answer for me.
 Where do I start?
 I can’t lose my car to the repo-man.

 I usually don’t publish letters this long, simply because they’re so daunting (and emotionally draining) for Debt.com readers to get through.
 I’m making an exception because Jessella’s story is important, as is her exasperated tone.

 Sadly, Jessella’s story is typical.
-You might see yourself in some of her stubborn debts.
-So let’s break down Jessella’s situation, and perhaps help others who are struggling just like her…
+You might see yourself facing some of these same types of stubborn debts.
+So let’s break down Jessella’s situation, and perhaps help others who feel overwhelmed by debt problems that seem insurmountable…

 Because you fear back taxes above all your other debts — as well you should — I asked my friend Don Markland to reassure you.
 Markland is the chief revenue officer for Tax Defense Network, which helps more than 10,000 customers a year solve their tax debt problems with the IRS.